-While the bride and her bridesmaids tend to steal the spotlight on the big day, the groomsmen's attire is just as important when pulling your wedding vision together.
+While the bride and bridesmaids' looks tend to steal the spotlight on the big day, groomsmen's attire is just as important when pulling a wedding vision together.
 This is a monumental day, after all, and dressing to impress is the name of the game.
-Figuring out how to dress the gents can be tricky, but with the help of men’s fashion expert Barrett Dudley, we’re breaking down all of your groomsmen style questions so your guys can dress with confidence.
+So, with the help of two menswear experts, we’re answering the top groomsmen's style questions and making it easy for your best men to dress confidently.

 Meet the Expert

-“Groomsmen traditionally wear a suit or a tuxedo that matches or complements what the groom has decided to wear,” says Dudley.
-Matching with the style and feel of the groom’s look (as well as with the female attendants) will help ensure the entire bridal party is cohesive—especially in photos.
+“Groomsmen traditionally wear a suit or a tuxedo that matches or complements what the groom has decided to wear,” says Barrett Dudley, host of the "Cool Club" podcast.
+Matching with the style and feel of the groom’s look (and in corresponding looks with the entire wedding party) will help ensure that everyone is cohesive, especially in photos.

-When selecting your groomsmen's attire, consider your venue and the formality of the event.
-If your wedding is in the warmer months, daytime, or outdoors, you can utilize lighter-colors, more casual fabrics such as khaki, and suits (or even jackets and slacks) as opposed to tuxes.
-If your event is in the evening, takes place in a swanky venue, or you want to create a generally elevated and formal affair, go with dark suits or get extra stylish with tuxedoes.
+When selecting groomsmen's attire, consider the venue and formality of your event.
+If your wedding is in the warmer months, daytime, or outdoors, you can utilize lighter colors, more casual fabrics, and suits (or even jackets and slacks) instead of tuxes.
+If your event is in the evening, takes place in a high-end venue, or you want to create a generally elevated and formal affair, go with dark suits or get extra stylish with tuxedos.

-- The attire doesn't take the spotlight away from the bride or groom
+- No outfit should take the spotlight away from the bride or groom.

 Do the groomsmen have to match?